remkop/picocli/README.md

 }
 ```

-If your command implements `Runnable`, all that is necessary to parse the command line and execute the command is a call to `CommandLine.run` with the command line parameters and the `Runnable` command.
-When the program is run on the command line, the command line arguments are converted to Java objects and assigned to the annotated fields.
-After the arguments are successfully parsed, picocli calls the command's `run` method.
+If your command implements `Runnable`, or `Callable`, or has a `@Command`-annotated method with the business logic, executing your command is easy; construct a `CommandLine` instance with your command object and call the `CommandLine.execute` method with the command line parameters.
+This will convert the command line arguments to Java objects and assign them to the `@Option` and `@Parameters`-annotated fields.
+After the arguments are successfully parsed, the business logic is executed.

 ```bash
 $ java Example -v inputFile1 inputFile2